 Clinically on the enamel surface

-The spots are located in areas atypical for caries (in the convex surfaces of the teeth, in the area of tubercles).
-Characterized by strict symmetry and systemic lesions of the teeth in accordance with the timing of their mineralization.
+The spots are located in areas atypical for caries (in the convex surfaces of the teeth, in the area of the tubercles).
+Characterized by strict symmetry and systematicity of tooth damage in accordance with the timing of their mineralization.
 The boundaries of the spots are clearer than with caries.
 Stains are not stained with dyes

-The presence of chalky spots on the enamel surface with a smooth shiny surface
+The presence of chalky spots on the surface of the enamel with a smooth shiny surface

 Permanent teeth are affected.

 in places atypical for caries.
-Multiple spots, located symmetrically on any part of the tooth crown, not stained with dyes
+The stains are multiple, located symmetrically on any part of the tooth crown, are not stained with dyes

-Differential diagnosis of enamel caries in the presence of a defectwithin it (k02.0) (superficial caries)
+Differential diagnosis of enamel caries in the presence of a defectwithin its limits (k02.0) (superficial caries)

-It is necessary to differentiate from secondary caries, wedge-shaped defect, tooth erosion and some forms of fluorosis (chalky-speckled and erosive).
+It is necessary to differentiate from average caries, wedge-shaped defect, dental erosion and some forms of fluorosis (chalk-mottled and erosive).

 Table - 9.
-Data of differential diagnosis of superficial caries
+Data on the differential diagnosis of superficial caries

 Disease General clinical signs Features